-Steel Cut Oats recipe for Instant Pot Gingerbread oats with and eggnog float is perfect choice for wintery mornings.
+Instant Pot Steel Cut Oats with Gingerbread flavors and an eggnog float is perfect choice for wintery mornings.
 Creamy, with a chewy bite, brimming with holiday flavors.

 I’m feeling a bit festive with the holidays rolling on in and have put my Instant Pot to work with dazzling results once again.

-This steel cut oats recips makes a warming, delicious start to the day.
+This steel cut oats recipe makes a warming, delicious start to the day.